Paul-GL721/githubcli/README.md

 A github cli docker image based on Ubuntu.
 If you want to bring Github to the command line, you can use this image.

 ### Usage
-Pull the from dockerhub
+Pull the from dockerhub.
 ```
 docker pull paulgl721/githubcli:<image_version>
 ```
-Replace image version Eg
+Remember to replace the image version as shown in the command below.
 ```
 docker pull paulgl721/githubcli:2.0
 ```